keiji-imai/blog/content/projects/mags/index.md

 Areas for improvement:
  - Reed switches suck.
 They have blindspots and are unreliable.
 We should have a 400x400mm PCB that has a ton of SMD hall-effect sensors on it instead.
  - We spent too much money.
 We could've built Mags for $500 if we needed to, but having such a large budget made us spend money on things we probably shouldn't have.
  - People have told me we should make Mags have an easier difficulty.
 But I'd rather make Mags a robot hustler.
-When you make a blunder, Mags will let you know.
-When it wins, Mags should say something.
-Maybe arrange the pieces to form a big L on the board.
+When you make a blunder, Mags should roast you.
+When it wins, Mags should arrange the pieces to form a big L on the board.